mehdizatar/project/README.md

 1) Run npm install;

-2)Server runs on 8080 by default, to run on a different port: `PORT=XXXX node app.js
+2) Server runs on 8080 by default, to run on a different port: `PORT=XXXX node app.js